Author Archives: Scott

 Prince Nicholas of Greece and Denmark was born January 22, 1872, at the Royal Palace of Athens in Greece, the fourth child of King George I of the Hellenes and Grand Duchess Olga Konstantinovna of Russia.
 Nicholas had seven siblings:

-Nicholas (front) with his siblings Constantine, Maria, George, and Alexandra, c1880. source: Wikipedia
+Nicholas (front) with his siblings Constantine, Maria, George, and Alexandra, circa 1880. source: Wikipedia

 Nicholas grew up with his family at the Royal Palace and Tatoi Palace, as well as spending summers in France and Denmark with his relatives.
-Known as “Greek Nicky” to avoid confusion with his cousin, the future Nicholas II, Emperor of All Russia, he was raised in the Greek Orthodox religion as required by the Greek Constitution.
-Along with his siblings, Nicholas was first educated privately at home by a series of tutors, and developed a passion for drawing and painting, and became fluent in several languages.
-At the age of 13, he began his military training, attending the College of Evelpides in Piraeus – the Greek Military Academy – and in 1890 obtained the rank of Second Lieutenant in the Greek Infantry.
-He went on to serve in the military for much of his early life, including leading a battery of artillery during the Greek- Turkish War in 1897.
+Known as “Greek Nicky” to avoid confusion with his cousin Nicky, the future Nicholas II, Emperor of All Russia, he was raised in the Greek Orthodox religion as required by the Greek Constitution.
+Along with his siblings, Nicholas was first educated privately at home by a series of tutors.
+He developed a passion for drawing and painting, and became fluent in several languages.
+At the age of 13, he began his military training, attending the College of Evelpides in Piraeus, the Greek Military Academy, and in 1890 obtained the rank of Second Lieutenant in the Greek Infantry.
+He served in the military for much of his early life, including leading a battery of artillery during the Greek-Turkish War in 1897.
 He also later served during the First Balkan War in 1912.

 As a younger son of the King, Nicholas often represented his father at foreign and extended family events, including the coronation of Nicholas II, Emperor of All Russia in 1894 and the marriage of Princess Maud of Wales and Prince Carl of Denmark in 1896.
 In 1902, he also attended the coronation of King Edward VII of the United Kingdom.
 In 1896, along with his brothers Constantine and George, Nicholas helped to organize the Olympic Games in Athens – the first to be held in nearly 1600 years.